 As the Movie Services scale, the Service Registry automatically knows about the new service instances that get created.
 When an Edge Service tries to handle a request, it makes a call to the Service Registry and gets client references for all the services it depends on.
 The Movie Service client reference is more likely a new one that has been created fairly recently, whereas an old instance of the Review Service previously used could be returned.
 This Service Registry capability allows your microservices to truly function as “one of many,” with a loosely coupled dependency between your components, but a highly reliable capability to get more copies of a component when needed.

-Figure 7 shows the same conceptual architecture for the video-streaming application in Figure 5, with the addition of scaled-out microservices for the Movie Service.
+The following figure shows the same conceptual architecture for the video-streaming application in Figure 2, with the addition of scaled-out microservices for the Movie Service.

 Efficiently scaling as needed, with systems that are self-aware of new instances.
-No, this isn’t Skynet.
 It’s what makes applications built on microservice architectures that much stronger.

 Not all systems are meant to be long-lived.
 They are created when needed and removed when they no longer serve a purpose.
 As I mentioned before, this removes single points of failure by distributing those points throughout the system, knowing that you need mechanisms to account for services and instances that are unavailable or performing poorly.

-To validate this pillar of strength, in its journey, Netflix began harnessing chaos — a Chaos Monkey to be exact (see Figure 8).
+To validate this pillar of strength, in its journey, Netflix began harnessing chaos — a Chaos Monkey to be exact.
 The Chaos Monkey is a cloud application component that Netflix uses to introduce systematic chaos into application operations.

 This capability would go through the infrastructure and purposefully turn off services and service instances that were critical to production.
 Why would Netflix do this?
 How could it do this and survive?